appwrite/appwrite/README.md

 ---

-Appwrite is a simple self-hosted backend server for web and mobile developers with a shiny dashboard and a very easy to use REST API.
+Appwrite is a simple self-hosted backend server for web and mobile developers with a shiny dashboard and an extremely easy to use REST API.

 Appwrite API services aim to make developers life a lot easier by hiding the complexity of common and repetitive software development tasks.